 Just because a product is marketed as organic, doesn’t mean we won’t react to it.
 In some instances, the lack of preservatives in these organic products can mean they deteriorate quickly and then have the potential to breed bacteria faster, thus causing skin concerns.

 For instance, oil-based makeups can cause or worsen such problems as acne scars on young adults, because of the bacteria and contamination oil attracts as it settles into your skin.
 For this reason, prevention requires daily cleansing using products designed to break up oily residue while restoring moisture and also regular cleaning and washing of any tools you might use to apply make up such as brushes, sponges or application puffs.

 HOW MAKEUP AGES YOUR FACE

 Dryness, caused by foundation, may produce tiny wrinkles which leads to possible infection and the appearance of premature aging.
 Makeup can age your skin in a number of other ways as well.
-Wearing too much, on a continual basis, can prevent skin from tanning properly, which may cause areas of your face to appear slightly bleached.
-However, this goes back to choosing the right products for your skin age/type.
+Wearing too much foundation, powder or blusher on a continual basis, can prevent skin from tanning properly, which may cause areas of your face to appear slightly bleached, or have a mottled effect.
+However, this goes back to making sure you choose the right products for your skin age/type.

 Although regulations have been established to ensure the safety of cosmetic products, many people have raised concerns about the rigidness of FDA standards.
-Demonizing all makeup would be overkill, since some people have worn it their entire lives with no negative effects to show.
+Demonizing all makeup would be overkill, since there are many people have worn it their entire lives with no negative effects to show.

 The movement to ditch makeup for good has been slowly gaining momentum over the past few years, thanks to the recent boost from well-known celebrities.
 Although no one can guarantee that makeup will have adverse effects, going without it is likely to promote healthier, cleaner skin.